 - Seasonal changes: The freezing and thawing of water in the soil change the landscape.

-- Pest or disease: Divots in the grass arise from insects like grubs eating away at the grass roots.
+- Pest or disease: Divots in the grass arise from insects like lawn grubs eating away at the grass roots.
 Lawn diseases also cause changes to the infected area.
 When grass dies or thins, erosion may set in and cause the area to become uneven.

-- Tree Roots: The roots of trees can disrupt the soil beneath them, elevating the ground surface.
+- Tree roots: The roots of trees can disrupt the soil beneath them, elevating the ground surface.

-- Broken Pipes: The soil might erode as a sprinkler system leaks or from other plumbing issues.
+- Broken pipes: The soil might erode as a sprinkler system leaks or from other plumbing issues.